Loci Similes: A Benchmark for Extracting Intertextualities in Latin Literature: Introduction

-\begin{itemize}[leftmargin=10pt, itemsep=0.5pt,topsep=1pt] \item \textbf{Curated benchmark dataset} of $\sim$172k Latin text segments, partitioned into a query and source corpora, accompanied by a ground truth dataset of $545$ expert-verified intertextual links. \item \textbf{Evaluation framework} that shifts the paradigm from standard query-target sentence matching of Information Retrieval to whole-document comparison, aligning more closely with the practical constraints of philological workflows. \item \textbf{Baseline results} for embedding models, classification models, and an end-to-end pipeline for intertextuality detection, serving as a foundation for future comparisons. \end{itemize}
+\begin{itemize}[leftmargin=10pt, itemsep=0.5pt,topsep=1pt] \item \textbf{Curated benchmark dataset} of $\sim$176k Latin text segments, partitioned into a query and source corpora, accompanied by a ground truth dataset of $1,490$ expert-verified intertextual links. \item \textbf{Evaluation framework} that aligns more closely with the practical constraints of philological workflows. \item \textbf{Baseline results} for retrieval models, classification models, and a retrieve-and-rerank pipeline for intertextuality detection, serving as a foundation for future comparisons. \end{itemize}